 The remainder of our paper is organized as follows.
 Section 2 presents some related work to our research.
 Section 3 describes our machine-learning-based system.
 In Section 4, we present experimental results for BC subtask, Entrance Exam subtask and RITEQA subtask.
-In Section 5, we discuss entailment phenomena observed in the Japanese RTE corpus.
 Finally, Section 6 gives conclusions and some remarks.